SharePoint/sp-dev-docs/docs/general-development/trigger-expressions-syntax-in-sharepoint.md

 ---
-title: Trigger expressions syntax in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: d50536f6-d02e-4060-9286-634dfd06206c
+title: Trigger expressions syntax in SharePoint ms.prod: SHAREPOINT ms.assetid: d50536f6-d02e-4060-9286-634dfd06206c
 ---

-# Trigger expressions syntax in SharePoint 2013
+# Trigger expressions syntax in SharePoint
-Learn about trigger expressions you can use to create trigger conditions to configure the web service callout in SharePoint Server 2013.
+Learn about trigger expressions you can use to create trigger conditions to configure the web service callout in SharePoint.
 ## Elements used in the syntax of trigger expressions
 <a name="SP15triggerex_elements"> </a>